ChillarAnand/avilpage.com/2023/05/excel-automation-with-hammerspoon-on-mac.md

 This script will watch for application events and when Excel is launched or activated, it will call the `excel` function.

-The `excel` function will maximize the window, select all columns and fit them to its width, apply filters to all columns.
+The `excel` function will maximize the window, select all columns and fit them to it's width, apply filters to all columns.

 `Free top row` option is not available in the standard menu.
 So, I have added it to the quick access toolbar and click it via mouse event.